rob-mosher/docker-scripts/README.md

 cp .env.example .env
 ```

-3. **Run** docker-compose.
+3. **Run** docker compose.
 The `-d` flag runs is a detached-state so that the command-line window can be closed without impacting the service.

 ```
-docker-compose up -d
+docker compose up -d
 ```

 4. To stop the container **and destroy the data within**, run from the same folder:

 ```
-docker-compose down
+docker compose down
 ```

 ## Mac Users

-May need to install the following
+Mac users may need to install the following:

 - brew install libpq
 - brew install mongodb/brew/mongodb-database-tools